-"Just as Switzerland is independent and internationally well-connected, the canton of Schwyz has proven itself an autonomous and resilient industrial base," says Andreas Barraud, head of the Department for Economic Affairs in the canton Schwyz.
+"Just as Switzerland is independent and internationally well-connected, the canton of Schwyz has proven itself an autonomous and resilient industrial base." says Andreas Barraud, head of the Department for Economic Affairs at canton Schwyz.
 Among the major companies to have chosen Schwyz as a base for key operations are Estee Lauder, Victorinox, Kuehn+Nagel and Garaventa.

-"Our strategy of low taxation, combined with our excellent location and large land availability, has enabled tremendous growth and evolution." states Kaspar Milargest economic zone and Geneva's international airport.
+"Our strategy of low taxation, combined with our excellent location and large land availability, has enabled tremendous growth and evolution," states Kaspar Michel, head of finance at canton Schwyz.
+"We are a very stable and safe canton with great conditions, good schools, and a healthy and open society that is supported by a liberal government open to innovation and investment."